Over the Apron

 18

-Certain moves — using the full MLE or BAE, taking back extra salary under expanded matching, acquiring a player by sign-and-trade — freeze a ceiling (first or second apron) the team may not cross for the rest of the season, for any reason.
-This sim remembers your hard cap across moves: a signing today can kill a trade next week.
+Certain moves — using the full MLE or BAE, taking back extra salary under expanded matching, acquiring a player by sign-and-trade, signing a waived player whose prior contract topped the mid-level, combining salaries in a trade to drop through the second apron, or sending cash in a trade — freeze a ceiling (first or second apron) the team may not cross for the rest of the season, for any reason.
+The ceiling is tested against apron salary, not cap holds.
+Your hard cap sticks across moves: a trade today can kill a signing next week, and vice versa.

 Trade restriction